zradlicz/Toro-Autonomous-Trimmer/README.md

 Live Detection | code needed to run the machine Segmentation | code for creating NN model, as well as deprecated models
 ## Calibration
+The calibration folder contains the code used to automatically calibrate the machine.
+We have preformed this calibration for the current camera position, however if you make any modifications to the positioning of things on the robot it will likely have to be recalibrated.
+Offsets for different tools are currently defined in their respective python files.
+(Trimmer offset is defined in pix2real function in AutoTrim, probe offset is defined in probe.py)
 ## Gantry
+The gantry folder contains the arduino code that is currently uploaded onto the arduino.
 ## Live Detection
 Live detection is the most important folder.
 It contains the six python files needed to fully run the machine.
 A breif description of each file can be found here.
 ### AutoTrim